scp-ss/GASR/README.md

 ## 🕹️ Play the Game

-To run the game locally:
+To run the game locally using the Godot Engine:

 1. Clone the repository:
    ```bash